devustine/Maths-CS-1st-Semester/Introduction-to-set-theory.md

 - "x" stands for any item that could be in the set.
 - ":" or "|" stands for "such that” (a filter or condition)

 for example, Set A = {green, white} can be written as A = {x: x is a colour in the Nigerian Flag}.
-So set builder notation is way way of describing elements in a set instead of listing it.
+So set builder notation is a way of describing elements in a set instead of listing it.
 So, it’s defining the same set {green, white}, but using a logical rule instead of hardcoded values.